TWs: internalized racism/classism/ableism, impacts of racism/classism/ableism, violence discussed, gender fuckery, stalking, smoking

 Sunvay and I stood outside of Will’s apartment, in the badly-lit corridor with the carpet I hoped was supposed to be green and the broken window, and I avoided their eyes.
 I knew what they were going to ask me, and I didn’t want them to.
 It sucked bad enough that we were dealing with all sorts of important, ethical, Life-Or-Death nonsense, and my emotions were getting in the way.

 Instead, Sunvay leaned against the wall.
-He’d shifted all the way over to Boy, or however you wanted to describe boy-presentation.
-Vague boyness?
-I was starting to think gender was a fake concept.
-Mostly, he was taller, and the black hoodie sat more squarely on his shoulders.
-The biggest change was his face – squarer, more angular, with the spray of white that vaguely resembled a skull on the upper half of his face.
-“So what’s the deal?”
+He Mostly, he was taller, and the black hoodie sat more squarely on his shoulders.
+The biggest change was his face—squarer, more angular, with the spray of white that vaguely resembled a skull on the upper half of his face.
+“So,” he said in his low, droll tone.
+“You and the banshee.”

-I shrugged.
+I shrugged helplessly.
 “Nothing, really?
 She’s got some sort of… weird… thing about me.
 That’s all.”
 Not really all.
 I kept… almost liking her.
 Almost understanding something, just out of reach.
 Almost recognizing something and then having it slip away again.
-I didn’t think I genuinely remembered a past life, or anything so twee.
+I didn’t think I genuinely remembered a past life, or anything so naive.
 I just…

 “I don’t want to talk about it,” I said finally.
 “It’s not a big deal.
 She fucks with everybody, apparently.
 Besides,” I jabbed back, “I’m not into murder as a general thing.”

-“Sorry about that,” he said, and it sounded almost sincere.
+He nodded.
+“Sorry about that.”
+It almost sounded sincere.
 “It’s my job.”

 “Your job to what, be a dick?”